alexandrebouchard/tutorialj/README.md

 ----

-While javadoc provides an effective way of building encyclopedic access to java code repositories, it is less useful for introducing a new user to a code base.
+While javadoc provides an effective way of building encyclopedic access to java code repositories, it is less adapted to the task of introducing a new user to a code base.

-The goal of tutorialj is to provide guided tours of code repository through tutorials generated from annotated javadoc-style comments.
+The goal of tutorialj is to help creating guided code tours via java annotation and markdown generation.

 Installation
 ------------